 The CADB is jointly sponsored by NewYork-Presbyterian Hospital, Weill Cornell Medical College and the Columbia College of Physicians and Surgeons, in partnership with New York Collaborates for Autism.
 Led by founding director Dr. Catherine Lord, an internationally recognized Autism Spectrum Disorder (ASD) assessment and treatment expert, the CADB provides comprehensive, expert assessment and care in an elegant, state-of-the-art setting for individuals living with ASD and other developmental disorders of the brain.
 CADB faculty members are engaged in cutting-edge research and provide clinical, educational and investigative training for professionals of all levels.

-The DeWitt Wallace Institute for the History of Psychiatry enables Weill Cornell Medicine psychiatrists to carry out, encourage and advise scholarship concerning a broad range of historical and political topics relevant to the present day theory and practice of psychiatry.
+DeWitt Wallace Institute of Psychiatry: History, Policy, & the Arts enables Weill Cornell Medicine psychiatrists to carry out, encourage and advise scholarship concerning a broad range of historical and political topics relevant to the present day theory and practice of psychiatry.
 Housed within the institute is the Diethelm Library, one of the greatest libraries in the world, with over 35,000 books, some of which are rare and historically significant.
 A comprehensive website also offers access to these works for scholars all over the world.
 This unique resource distinguishes Weill Cornell Medicine psychiatric education and attracts academic faculty, scholars and trainees.

 The NYP Personality Disorder Institute is a center internationally recognized for the study of personality disorders, with a wide range of borderline personality disorder projects.
 Weill Cornell Medicine clinical investigators have long been leaders in the institute's studies of phenomenology, dynamics, diagnostic methodology and treatment of patients with severe personality disorders.
 Biological and comparative therapy approach studies are currently underway at the institute, which features a variety of full-time and voluntary faculty positions and offers extensive training opportunities.